 Day 12 - Activities in Snaefellsnes Peninsula

-After waking up on the Snaefellsnes Peninsula on the twelfth morning of your two-week holiday in Iceland, you have countless sites and adventures ahead of you.
+After waking up on the Snaefellsnes Peninsula on the 12th morning of your two-week holiday in Iceland, you have countless sites and adventures ahead of you.

 Aside from the glacier, one of the park's most incredible attractions is the Londrangar sea stack.
-This colossal, natural monument is all that was left of a once even greater crater.
-It is now home to hundreds of thousands of nesting seabirds throughout the summer.
-This area is also renowned for its other wildlife, with Arctic Foxes often seen in the area on the hunt for eggs.
+This colossal, natural monument is all left of a once even greater crater.
+You'll see two pillars on a cliff, one measuring 246 feet (75 meters) high and the other standing 200 feet (61 meters) tall.

 After exploring the diverse sites of Snaefellsnes to your heart's content, you'll spend a second evening on the peninsula.

 Day 13 - Hraunfossar and Barnafoss - Deildartunguhver

 Your 13th day may be the second-to-last of your Icelandic summer holiday, but the adventure is far from over.

 Today, you can explore the rural, idyllic landscapes of the West and embark on a once-in-a-lifetime excursion.
 Of course, you can double-check your itinerary for any hidden gems in and around the Snaefellsnes peninsula.

 Reykholt, for example, is a tiny picturesque village with a beautiful church and peaceful surroundings.
 At its Snorrastofa museum, you can learn how it was also the home of legendary medieval historian Snorri Sturluson.
 He was integral in documenting most of what we know about the Old Norse Gods and was heavily involved in all stages of Iceland's tumultuous civil war.